 What is very enjoyable about what I do are the fun discoveries along the way.
-For various reasons, I focus on vineyard areas with a lot of "minerality" (from soils with high mineral content from volcanic activity, granite, limestone, and slate) as I find wines from those areas more refreshing to drink, with more fresh fruit flavors, and also much more complementary with food and so in southern Italy it was natural to look for producers with vineyards on Mount Vesuvius.
+For various reasons, I focus on vineyard areas with a lot of "minerality" (from soils with high mineral content from volcanic activity, granite, limestone, and slate) as I find wines from those areas more refreshing to drink, with more fresh fruit flavors, and also much more complementary with food.
+In Southern Italy it was then natural to look for producers with vineyards on Mount Vesuvius.

-Food pairings would include sushi, crab, shrimp, halibut, veal, pork, chicken, seafood and chicken pasta dishes, and salads.
+Food pairings would include crab, sole, swordfish, calamari, seafood pasta and salads, veal, pork, chicken, Asian and Mexican pork, chicken, and seafood dishes, and green salads.